This Grilled Juicy Lucy Burger recipe is made with ground beef and stuffed with cheese. Learn how to make this iconic Minnesota cheeseburger!

 How To Season Juicy Lucy Burger

-I like to add the spices to the outside of the burger so they form a little crust as the burger cooks.
+I like to add the spices to the outside of the burger so they form a little crust as the burger cooks on the grill.

-- Add ¼ tsp. each of kosher salt and pepper to one side of each burgers along with ½ tsp. each of garlic powder and onion powder.
+- Add ¼ tsp. each of kosher salt and pepper to one side of each burgers along with ½ tsp. each of garlic powder and onion powder (try to make sure all of the patties are evenly seasoned).

-- Flip the burgers and add another ¼ tsp. each of kosher salt and ½ tsp. each of garlic powder and onion powder to the second side.
+- Flip the burgers and repeat the process, adding another ¼ tsp. each of kosher salt and pepper and ½ tsp. each of garlic powder and onion powder to the second side.

-- Place the burgers on the grill over direct heat.
+- Place the burger patties over direct heat.

 Here is a general cooking guide for internal temperatures (degrees in Fahrenheit):